loamcodes/loamcodes.github.io/src/pages/high-level.md

 ### 3. Deploy

-A package manager for publishing versioned Wasm binaries, a contract registry to give your contracts names, and an expiration tracker to keep your data live.
+A package manager for publishing versioned Wasm binaries, a contract registry to deploy named contracts, and an expiration tracker to keep your data live.

 ### 4. Frontend